Description

 Work hour entries are used for reporting purposes in Visma Business.
 With the detailed information about each entry you can for example recognize revenue in Visma Business.

-Work hours from Visma Severa are transferred into one of the Free information tables in the "Variables".
+Work hours from Severa are transferred into one of the Free information tables in the "Variables".
 Only approved work hours are transferred.
-When hours are invoiced, the hours in Visma Business are updated with the order number.
+When hours will be billed, the hours in Visma Business are updated with the order number.

 Invoices

-Invoice drafts are created in Visma Severa.
+Invoice drafts are created in Severa.
 Integration transfers invoices from selected status into Visma Business as orders.
-Once orders are made as invoices in Visma Business and sent to customers, the "sent" status is updated back to Visma Severa.
-Also when customer pays the invoice, the "paid" status is updated back to Visma Severa.
+Once orders are made as invoices in Visma Business and sent to customers, the sent status is updated back to Severa.
+Also when customer pays the invoice, the paid status is updated back to Severa.
 Integration doesn't transfer attachments.

-When supplier invoice is connected to a project in Visma Business, it is transferred into Visma Severa as project costs.
-You can define, if the supplier invoices are also billable from Visma Severa, or if they are only costs.
-These costs are displayed in the "Products" section of a case.
-You can limit only certain types of vouchers to transfer.
+When purchase invoice is connected to a project in Visma Business, it is transferred into Severa as project costs.
+You can define, if the purchase orders are also billable from Severa, or if they are only costs.
+These costs are displayed in the "Fees & other expenses" section of a case.
+You can limit only certain types of costs to transfer.

 How to start using